 10. Argentina – 69,900 tons

-Tea is very important part of Argentinian culture and economy, and they seed Chinese and Russian varieties that arrived in the middle of ‘20s.
+Tea is a very important part of Argentinian culture and economy, and they seed Chinese and Russian varieties that arrived in the middle of ‘20s.
 Because the government imposed import ban and made low tea prices in the 1950s, tea industry started to grow in Argentina, and eventually, because of great climate, it became one of the largest tea producing countries in the world.

 9. Islamic Republic of Iran – 84,000 tons